In this article:

 Open a portfolio line of credit

 A portfolio line of credit is a separate account.
-You can open it directly in the Wealthsimple app:
+You can open it following the steps below:

 - Log in to the Wealthsimple app